girama13/exploration-docs/enable-wsl/README.md

     ```
     wsl --list --online
     ```
-    The available distributions that can be installed so far are listed on the below image.
+    The available distributions that can be installed so far are listed on the below image.</br>
     ![available linux distributions](images/Screenshot2.png)
 4. Install the available distributions using this command
     ```
     wsl --install -d <Distro>
     ```
-5. __Restart__ computer
+5. Restart computer
-6. Go to __Microsoft Store__ and download the distro you have installed on your computer.
+6. Go to __Microsoft Store__ and download the distro you have installed on your computer.</br>
     ![microsoft store](images/Screenshot3.png)
 7. Access wsl by open your __powershell__ then execute below command
     ```